Snow-AL/Vaultbot/README.md

 # Vaultbot
-this is a simple bot where i share everything.
+this is a simple telegram bot where i share everything.